-The Law Centre provides a wide range of legal advice services and currently employ a solicitor and debt advice worker and development officer and a trainee admin worker.
+The Law Centre provides a wide range of legal advice services and currently employ two solicitors, a welfare rights caseworker and debt advice worker and development officer and a trainee admin worker.
 Volunteers also play a major role in supporting our service delivery, please contact us if you believe that you can support us by volunteering to work with us.

-We operate a telephone and advice service 5 days per week, if issues are not able to be resolved over the telephone we may offer an appointment to see one of our workers.
+We operate a telephone advice service 5 days per week and you can also contact us by email at: [email protected] .
 The advice we offered is in respect of Benefits, Debt, Housing and Fuel Poverty/ Utility issues.
 We will represent our clients at Tribunals and in Court if necessary and appropriate.

 We have gained the Quality Mark for advice provision against the Advice Quality Standard.